Azure-Samples/azure-spring-boot-samples/eventhubs/spring-cloud-azure-starter/spring-cloud-azure-sample-eventhubs-kafka/README.md

 which simply logs the message.

 ## What You Will Build
-You will build an application using the Spring Cloud Azure Starter and Spring Cloud Starter Stream Kafka to send and receive messages with Azure Event Hubs.
+You will build an application using the Spring Cloud Azure Starter and Spring Cloud Starter Stream Kafka to send and receive messages for Azure Event Hubs.

 ## What You Need